QuantEcon/lecture-python-intro/lectures/eigen_II.md

 Nonnegative matrices have several special and useful properties.

-In this section we discuss some of them --- in particular, the connection between nonnegativity and eigenvalues.
+In this section we will discuss some of them --- in particular, the connection between nonnegativity and eigenvalues.

 Let $a^{k}_{ij}$ be element $(i,j)$ of $A^k$.